Parameter

 Action Input: Data Transfer in Actions

-1. Declaration: Declare within the action configuration
+- Declaration: Declare input parameters within the action configuration.

-• Assignment: Assign values when calling the action
+- Assignment: Assign values when calling the action.